Living and working in Eastleigh

-Eastleigh Borough was voted one of the Top 20 places to live in the UK in December 2015* - and the residents of its 55,000 households enjoy a quality of life that is the envy of many other parts of the country.
+The residents of Eastleigh Borough's 55,000 households enjoy a great quality of life that is the envy of many other parts of the country.

-More recently, the Borough was named one of the top ten locations to raise a family as a part of a survey based on factors that people look for when buying a new home.
+Eastleigh Borough was named one of the top ten locations to live as a part of a survey based on factors that people look for when buying a new home.
 The research, by online estate agent Yopa, considered factors including educational standards, GP ratings, transport, quantity of green space and pollution levels to identify the country's family-friendly hotspots.

 Situated on the eastern side of Southampton and bordering the River Hamble and the Solent, Eastleigh is also a short drive from the New Forest and South Downs National Parks.
 The Borough reaches from Hiltingbury in the north, to the historic villages of Hamble–le- Rice and Netley in the south and is bisected by the River Itchen, the internationally famous chalk river.

 The Borough has a diverse range of housing stock, including leafy suburbs around Chandler’s Ford; attractively laid out estates in areas like Hedge End; semi-rural villages, such as Botley and Fair Oak, riverside living in the yachting mecca of Hamble-le-Rice, and the Victorian railway town of Eastleigh itself, with its attractive red brick terraces laid out in a grid pattern.
 New developments at various stages of construction offer affordable housing across the Borough.
 The SO53 postcode area, which encompasses Hiltingbury and Chandler’s Ford, is one of the top ten most desirable places to live in England.

 A wealth of amenities